-Quality glass will have a low iron content, which means the colour choice will come through the glass in the intended way.
+The quality glass will have a low iron content, which means the colour choice will come through the glass in an intended way.

 The glass transparency can be designed to fit the bathroom’s decor.
 Clear and frosted are two of the most popular choices.

 Lastly, designers can completely customise their splashback feature with art or digital imagery.

 The selection can be screen-printed and mounted on the back of the glass, creating a visually stunning wall panel.